• Skip to primary navigation

 Left - not a big fan of lava rock, but that could just be me.

-Center - I can see those rocks being kicked by people walking on the sidewalk and getting in and of cars on the street side, Maybe that's why they planted roses.
+Center - These rocks are always being kicked by people walking on the sidewalk and getting in and of cars on the street side.
+Maybe that's why they planted roses.
 OUCH!

 Right - definitely low maintenance, I would soften it with some thyme or moss planted between the pavers.